The Memphis Horns

-The Memphis Horns were an American horn section, made famous by their many appearances on Stax Records.
-The duo consisted of Wayne Jackson (November 24, 1941 – June 21, 2016) on trumpet and Andrew Love (November 21, 1941 - April 12, 2012) on tenor saxophone.
+The Memphis Horns was an American horn section, made famous by their many appearances on Stax Records.
+The duo consisted of Wayne Jackson on trumpet and Andrew Love on tenor saxophone.
 An "offshoot of the Mar-Keys", they continued to work together for over 30 years.
-They lent their sound to 83 gold and platinum awards and over one-hundred high charting records, including Otis Redding's "Sitting On The Dock of the Bay", Al Green's "Let's Stay Together", and Elvis Presley's "Suspicious Minds".
+They lent their sound to 83 gold and platinum awards and over one hundred high-charting records, including Otis Redding's "(Sittin' On) The Dock of the Bay", Al Green's "Let's Stay Together", and Elvis Presley's "Suspicious Minds".

 Career

 Formation

 Before the formation of the Memphis Horns, the co-founders worked in other projects.
 Jackson, while in high school, was a member of the Mar-Keys, a group that would become part of the house band for Stax Records during the 1960s.
 Meanwhile, Love was playing the saxophone in his father's church, and his school bands.
 He joined the house band in 1965, after completing his post secondary education in music.
-Upon Love's entry, the two met formally and clicked rather quickly, as they'd heard, and of, each other in clubs before.
+Upon Love's entry, the two met formally and clicked quickly, as they had heard, and heard of, each other in clubs before.

-In addition to recording at Stax, the duo were also working sessions at Royal Studio and American Sound Studio in Memphis.
-Atlantic Records in New York, FAME Studio in Muscle Shoals.
+In addition to recording at Stax, the duo were also working sessions at Royal Studio and American Sound Studio in Memphis, at Atlantic Records in New York, and at FAME Studio in Muscle Shoals.
 In 1969, after being asked to work exclusively at Stax, Jackson and Love declined and incorporated as The Memphis Horns to continue offering their signature sound to all who needed it.